 This will increase the CIP program by \$5,000.
 The \$5,000 will be drawn from the Portland Wastewater Fund's Renewal & Replacement Fund which has an estimated projected 12/31/2022 balance of \$4.4 million.

 Corporate Counsel has reviewed and approved the form of motion.

-$\underline{CONCLUSION(S)}$

-Staff recommends adjusting the project to allow for the replacement of the alkalinity feeder.
-The Committee recommended that the item be forwarded to the Board for their consideration by a vote of 3-0.
+CONCLUSION(S) Staff recommends adjusting the project to allow for the replacement of the alkalinity feeder.

 ATTACHMENT(S) None